 At the official Keyboard Cat blog, amazingly still hosted despite not updating since 2012, the focus is less on schadenfreude and more on Keyboard Cat himself.
 You can find Keyboard Cat Halloween costumes, Keyboard Cat busking at South by Southwest, and Keyboard Cat running for president.

-In 2009, about the time Keyboard Cat was going viral, Charlie Schmidt bought another cat named Bento — also an orange tabby, naturally.
+In 2009, about the time “Play Him Off, Keyboard Cat!” was going viral, Charlie Schmidt bought another cat named Bento — also an orange tabby, naturally.

 When Fatso achieved posthumous fame, Bento took on the role of the new Keyboard Cat.
 He starred in videos, performed new songs, and became the lynchpin of the Keyboard Cat Store, still run by Schmidt.
 Cat and owner even appeared together in PSAs for animal shelters.